Author: Garry Robinson

 One of the issues that occurs as a consequence of developing database software somewhere else is that you can never can be certain that a user is actually using the database that they are supposed to.
 Reasons for this include the current live version may not be installed as you thought or the person is running an old copy from a local drive and you they forget to tell.
 Anyway the best solution to this problem is to add a unique version number to the database in a prominent place so that the user can tell you what version they are running when you try to diagnose a problem.

 Sample database is suited to all versions of Access.
-When you download the sample database, you will find out how to
+When you download the sample database, you will find out how to setup a simple table to store the current version number/details for your database. display those details on a prominent form in your database

 If you do NOT own "The Toolbox", Click here to find out how to purchase The Toolbox.